In this article, I’ll explore the differences between A Shih Poo and Maltipoo. When you think of Doodles, you most likely think about larger breeds.

 Training A Maltipoo

-- When it comes to coat types, the Shihpoo and Maltipoo are very similar.
-They both have a wavy to curly coat that comes in a wide variety of colors.
-But, the most critical question to answer is, “Do they shed?”
+Regarding coat types, the Shihpoo and Maltipoo are very similar.
+They both have a wavy to curly coat that comes in various colors.
+But the most critical question is, “Do they shed?”

 Size And Lifespan

-- When looking at the differences between a Shih Poo and Maltipoo, you may notice that they both have very similar sizes.
-A Shih Poo will grow to be 8-18 pounds and a Maltipoo, only 5-20 pounds.
+When looking at the differences between a Shih Poo and Maltipoo, you may notice they have similar sizes.
+A Shih Poo will grow 8-18 pounds, and a Maltipoo, only 5-20 pounds.

-- Second, keep up with all wellness checks and dental exams with your vet.
+Second, keep up with your vet’s wellness checks and dental exams.
 These checks can diagnose diseases early and prevent them from spreading.

-- One of the most significant differences between a Shih Poo and Maltipoo is the price.
+The price is one of the most significant differences between a Shih Poo and a Maltipoo.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!